 Every time a receipt hits their inbox, Paribus scrapes the product information and spends several weeks poking around for potential discounts.
 If it finds one, the shopper will get a refund.

-YCombinator recently accepted Paribus into its summer accelerator program and .
+YCombinator recently accepted Paribus into its summer accelerator program and the service currently has more than 10,000 subscribers.
 Although most people don't get the slum-dunk payouts that Gus and his wife did, those kinds of savings do happen.

 More often, shoppers end up saving smaller increments — $5 here, $20 there.
 Several members have saved $500 in the past two months, others are perfectly happy with $15 over the same time span because they're getting it through virtually no work on their part.